CHANGE TO Title

 Net.Time Ω

-Net.Time Ω (Omega) is a PTP/NTP over PRP clock allows for multiple configurations to meet the timing demands of any industry, including data centres, stock exchange, broadcast, IoT, power utilities, or air traffic control.
-The result is always a reliable and fault-tolerant solution to loss of reference, network outages and power failures.
-Simultaneously Net.Time ω simplifies the migration to PTP without abandoning investments in NTP, IRIG-B or BITS, facilitating on this way the integration, interaction/translation of all types of signals, profiles or protocols.
+Net.Time Ω (Omega) is a 4 Ports PTP/NTP/SyncE clock that allows multiple configurations to meet the timing requirements of any industry, including utilities, data centres, railways and air traffic control.
+The result is always a reliable and fault-tolerant solution to reference loss, network outages and power failures.
+At the same time, Net.Time Ω simplifies migration to PTP without abandoning investments in NTP, IRIG-B or BITS, thus facilitating the integration, interaction/translation of all types of signals, profiles or protocols.

 Fig 1.
-Net.Time Ω (Omega) is a PTP/NTP over PRP clock with Display.
+Net.Time Ω (Omega) supports a PTP/NTP over PRP clock with Display.

-Net.Time is a PTP / NTP appliance that can be configured as Master, Boundary and Slave clock to distribute a large variety of timing signals including PTP, NTP, SyncE, ToD, IRIG-B, PPS, T1, E1 and MHz.
-Net.Time is equipped with an atomic Rubidium oscillator to satisfy the highest time accuracy in the event of hold-over, OCXO is also a valuable option to maintain an excellent time stability in locked mode.
-Net.Time is very flexible indeed, as it accepts multiple clock references to discipline the internal circuits.
-GNSS is the default and the most obvious reference but signals such as PTP, NTP, SyncE, ToD and IRIG-B can also be used as main reference inputs and can be activated in a hierarchical way.
+Net.Time Ω is a PTP / NTP / SyncE appliance that can be configured as a master, boundary or slave clock to distribute a wide variety of time signals including PTP, NTP, SyncE, ToD, IRIG-B, PPS, T1, E1 and MHz.
+Net.Time Ω is equipped with a Rubidium Atomic Oscillator to ensure the highest time accuracy in hold-over, and an OCXO is also a valuable option to maintain excellent time stability in locked mode.
+Net.Time Ω is very flexible indeed, accepting multiple clock references to discipline the internal circuitry.
+GNSS is the default and most obvious reference, but signals such as PTP, NTP, SyncE, ToD and IRIG-B can also be used as main reference inputs and can be activated in a hierarchical way.

-Net.Time is conceived as a new-generation clock intended to facilitate the transition from to the new PTP networks.
-With this purpose in mind Net.Time offers seamless translation between SNTP and PTP presenting a wide variety of inputs / outputs for primary or backup time references.
+Net.Time Ω has been designed as a new generation clock to ease the transition to the new PTP networks.
+To this end, Net.Time Ω offers a seamless translation between SNTP and PTP, providing a wide range of inputs/outputs for primary or backup time references.

 • PTP /NTP over PRP clock for mission critical applications